jeremyrieunier/mews/pages/index.md

   <Column id=percentage_booking fmt=pct />
 </DataTable>

-While female guests show the highest revenue per capacity, they represent only 14.4% of total bookings (360 out of 2,501), making this the smallest size among the three gender segments.
+While female guests show the highest revenue per capacity, they represent only 14.4% of total bookings (360 out of 2,501), making this the smallest size among the 3 gender segments.
 Male guests drive volume with 51.8% of bookings, while Unknown guests represent 33.8% with significantly lower profitability.

 ## Cross-Segment Analysis: Gender × Business Segment